fulldecent/blog.phor.net/_posts/2022-02-04-randomization-strategies-nft-drops.md

 end
 ```

 Here all the NFTs metadata is public.
 Each buyer has only the choice of buying the next available one.
-Because multiple parties can participate on the blockchain simultaneously, it is possible that a buyer things they are getting one thing but when the transaction settles they got a different thing.
+Because multiple parties can participate on the blockchain simultaneously, it is possible that a buyer thinks they are getting one thing but when the transaction settles they got a different thing.

 {: .table}